AkioRedcrown/CodeC/README.md

-- 👋 Hi, I’m @Shortle
+- 👋 Hi, I’m Noam
 - 👀 I’m interested in A.I, VR, and obviously Programming.
 - 🌱 I’m currently learning C#,C, JS and starting C++ soon.
 - 🧑‍💻 Experienced in Python Development.
 - 💞️ I’m looking to collaborate on any python related project and learn from others!
-- 📫 You can reach me on Discord: @akioredcrown or preferably on gmail at artdeko122@gmail.com.
+- 📫 You can reach me on Discord: @akioredcrown or preferably on gmail at noamshvartsman@protonmail.com.